Redcar: Wards and areas

 Wards periodically change, as of 2018 the town is made up of Coatham, Dormanstown, Kirkleatham, Newcomen, West Dyke, Wheatlands and Zetland.
 Redcar is made up of areas that do not lend their name to a ward: Warrenby, Lakes Estate, Redcar East, The Ings, Ings Farm, Mickledales and Westfield.

-On 5 May 2011 Redcar elected its councillors to Redcar & Cleveland Borough Council.
-There was a by-election on 18 November 2011 for two vacant seats in the Zetland ward, held onto by the Liberal Democrats, and on 19 January 2012 there was a by-election for a vacant seat in Newcomen ward subsequently gained by Labour from the Liberal Democrats.

 Authority

-The Redcar civil parish existed from 1866 until 1968.
+Redcar was formerly a township and chapelry in the parishes of Marske and Upleatham.
+In 1866, Redcar became a separate civil parish.
 A district in Redcar's name formed in 1885.
 Three years after the district was formed, the centuries-old Yorkshire authority was replaced by the North Riding of Yorkshire county council.
 The district became an urban district in 1894.

 The settlement's town charter occurred in 1922, the district was able to be styled as a municipal borough and the settlement as a town.
-The municipal borough was merged into the County Borough of Teesside in 1968, removing it from the administrative county however still ceremonially in the area.
+On 1 April 1974 the parish was abolished and merged with Teesside and Marske.

 The 1974 reform created the non-metropolitan County of Cleveland, under the Langbaurgh non-metropolitan district.
 The county was also inserted into the North East England region.
 After further changes in 1996, the district became a unitary authority called Redcar & Cleveland in the ceremonial county of North Yorkshire, the county straddling two regions of England.

-The North East England region was sub-divided into combined authorities, in May 2017 the Tees Valley area voted for their first mayor.
-The Conservative candidate, Ben Houchen, won the election and is now in his second term.
+The North East England region was sub-divided into combined authorities.
+In May 2017, the Tees Valley which includes Redcar, elected its first mayor.
+Ben Houchen has been Tees Valley Mayor since 2017, winning the inaugural mayoral election in the combined authority.
+Houchen was re-elected in 2021 and won a third term in 2024.

 Parliament

-From 1987 to 2001, the local Member of Parliament (MP) was Mo Mowlam.
-From 2001 to 2010 the MP was Vera Baird.

-In the 2010 general election there was a swing to the Liberal Democrats with Ian Swales being elected.
-But, in the 2015 general election, Anna Turley, a Labour MP, won back Redcar.
-In the snap 2017 general election, Anna Turley held onto that seat.
-In the general election held on 12 December 2019, Anna Turley lost her seat to conservative candidate Jacob Young with a majority of 3,527 votes.
-Young becomes the third conservative MP to represent Redcar, the first being Royal Naval Commander Robert Tatton Bower 1931 to 1945 and Scarborough businessman Wilfred Proudfoot between 1959 and 1964 when Redcar was part of the Cleveland constituency.
+The town of Redcar is within the Redcar parliamentary constituency, which also includes neighbouring South Bank, Eston, Ormesby (part), Nunthorpe (part) and Guisborough.